Appearance & Reality > The Lord Jesus Christ > Strong and weak

 So He did not open His mouth.

-Isaiah prophesied that the Lord, though oppressed and afflicted, did not open His mouth, like a lamb led to slaughter.
+Isaiah foretold that the Lord, though oppressed and afflicted, did not open His mouth and was like a lamb led to slaughter.

-The picture that comes through from these passages is not one of greatness, strength and power.
+This is not a picture normally associated with greatness, strength and power.
 Rather, it seems to be a portrayal of weakness and helplessness.
-And yet, we are instructed and exhorted to follow in the steps of the Lord Jesus, to follow His example in approach, attitude and spirit.
+And yet, we are exhorted to follow in the steps of the Lord, to follow His example in approach, attitude and spirit (1 Pet.
+2:21-25).

-Many Christians find having to go through such difficult situations distasteful and distressing, one that is incongruous with a victorious Christian life.
-Why should Christians have to go through them?
+Many Christians will find having to go through situations like these distasteful and distressing.
+They will find it at odds with their idea of a victorious Christian life.

-Many Christians want to be strong in the eyes of the world.
-We would rather be able to stand up and assert ourselves, than to appear weak and helpless and be unjustly treated.
+Most of us want to be strong in the eyes of the world.
+When unjustly treated, we would rather stand up and assert ourselves than appear weak and helpless.
 We resent being wronged.
-There is a saying attributed to the notorious warrior-general Cao Cao in Chinese history during the “Three Kingdoms” period, to the effect that he would rather wrong everyone than to be ever wronged by anyone.
-There are people who consider it a privilege of the strong and powerful to wrong others.
+Cao Cao, portrayed as a notorious warrior-general in Chinese history during the “Three Kingdoms” period, was said to have uttered these words: “Better that I should wrong the world than that the world should wrong me”.
+Such a spirit is not uncommon.
+There are those who consider it a privilege of the strong and powerful to wrong others.
+Indeed, such features as self-confidence, arrogance and aggression are prominent characteristics of the fallen world.

 True strength in gentleness and humility